- Home

 Careers

 Our agency is one of the most highly regarded law enforcement agencies in the state.
 RCPD is an Equal Employment Opportunity Employer committed to diversity in the workplace.
-We offer exceptional careers in many areas of law enforcement for men and women from all backgrounds who are seeking professional growth and personal satisfaction in policing, corrections (jail), dispatching, and more.
+We offer exceptional career opportunities in many areas of law enforcement for men and women from all backgrounds who are seeking professional growth and personal satisfaction in policing, corrections (jail), dispatching, and more.

 - How to Join RCPD